SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 3.16 - Heavy CPU Usage (Culling) Indicator
 - ([#1506]) The play button now blinks when the the CPU Usage of the Deluge is high and synth voices/sample playback are being culled.

+#### 3.18 - Remove Timestretching From Audio Clip Sample
+- ([#1542]) Added new shortcut to remove timestretching from an audio clip.
+Press `SHIFT` + `◀︎▶︎` to set the Audio Clip length equal to the length of the audio sample.
+This will effectively remove timestretching from the audio sample.

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: